-If you have any questions or require further information about this privacy statement, Ipsos MORI's compliance with data protection laws or the information held about you for this research; please contact the OfS using the details above or Ipsos MORI.
-Ipsos MORI can be contacted by email at: theStudentSurvey@ipsos.com, with '21-047837-00 NSS 2022' as the subject; or by letter to:
+If you have any questions or require further information about this privacy statement, Ipsos' compliance with data protection laws or the information held about you for this research; please contact the OfS using the details above or Ipsos.
+Ipsos can be contacted by email at: theStudentSurvey@ipsos.com, with '23-042258-01 NSS 2024' as the subject; or by letter to:

-Ref: 21-047837-00 NSS 2022
+Ref: 23-042258-01 NSS 2024

-The National Student Survey

-Ipsos MORI

-Kings House

-Kymberley Road

-Harrow

-HA1 1PT
+The National Student Survey Ipsos Kings House Kymberley Road Harrow HA1 1PT please contact Ipsos at the OfS at nss@officeforstudents.org.uk, or by letter to Ipsos at:

-Can I provide feedback on the NSS or NSS pilot 2022?
+Can I provide feedback on the NSS?

 Yes.
-Ipsos MORI, the OfS and the UK funding and regulatory bodies are committed to continuously improving the NSS.
-Should you have a question, comment or complaint about this research please contact Ipsos MORI at thestudentsurvey@ipsos.com, or the OfS at nss@officeforstudents.org.uk, or by letter to Ipsos MORI at:
+Ipsos, the OfS and the UK funding and regulatory bodies are committed to continuously improving the NSS.
+Should you have a question, comment or complaint about this research

-National Student Survey
+National Student Survey Ipsos Kings House Kymberley Road Harrow HA1 1PT

-Ipsos MORI

-Kings House

-Kymberley Road

-Harrow

-HA1 1PT

-Eligibility criteria for the NSS and NSS pilot 2022
+Eligibility criteria for the NSS

+The eligibility criteria as defined by the OfS (across all participating providers) are as follows:
-Final year students and equivalent:

-- Students expected to be in their final year. - Students on flexible programmes where the final year cannot be predicted, after they are expected to have undertaken more than one full-time equivalent (FTE), and not before their fourth academic year of study.

-Students with the following funding arrangements:
+- Part-time and full-time students: - Full-time undergraduate students registered at participating higher education institutions, further education colleges, further education institutions and alternative providers (where applicable). - Part-time undergraduate students registered at participating higher education institutions, further education colleges, further education institutions and alternative providers (where applicable). - Final year students and equivalent: - Students expected to be in their final year. - Students on flexible programmes where the final year cannot be predicted, after they are expected to have undertaken more than one full-time equivalent (FTE) and not before their fourth academic year of study. - Students with the following funding arrangements: - All students studying at directly funded providers in the UK. - Studying a course that is associated with a health or social care regulatory body, including students studying pre-registration nursing, midwifery, allied health profession, social work and clinical practice subjects. - Students are included in the 2024 survey population if they are expected to complete between 1 February 2024 and 31 January 2025 inclusive. - However, the following are not eligible: - Students who are not on closed courses - Students on programmes that do not lead to undergraduate qualifications or credits. - Students on a course lasting one year or one FTE or less.

-- Students on Initial Teacher Training courses - Students studying NHS subject courses - All students studying on directly funded, prescribed higher education courses at further education college or further education institutions in England, Wales and Northern Ireland.

-However, the following students are not eligible:

-- Students on programmes that do not lead to undergraduate qualifications or credits - Students on a course lasting one year or one FTE or less

-- Any students who were eligible in the NSS 2021 (whether or not they responded) and who remain at the same provider - Students under the age of 16.
+- Any students who were eligible in the NSS 2023 (whether or not they responded) and who remain at the same provider. - Students under the age of 16.